bitcoin-api/bitcoin-api-full-stack/README.md

 > Warning: if the getblockcount command stops working, it could mean your Bitcoin node crashed due to insufficient memory on your Linux computer.

-Your node is finished downloading and up to date with the Bitcoin blockchain when the number returned from getblockcount is equal to the actual blockchain block height.
+Your node is finished downloading and is up to date with the Bitcoin blockchain when the number returned from getblockcount is equal to the actual blockchain block height.
 In the meantime, you can move on to the next steps.

 #### 2) Install NodeJS and NPM